xerial/sqlite-jdbc/README.md

 *   2008 Mar.
 10th: sqlite-jdbc-v042 released.
     *   Corresponding to SQLite 3.5.6, which integrates FTS3 (full text search).
 *   2008 Jan.
 31st: sqlite-jdbc-v038.4 released.
-    *   SQLiteJDBCLoder.initialize() is no longer requried.
+    *   SQLiteJDBCLoader.initialize() is no longer required.
 *   2008 Jan.
 11th: The Jar files for Windows, Mac OS X and Linux are packed into a single Jar file!
 So, no longer need to use an OS-specific jar file.
 *   2007 Dec.
 31th: Upgraded to sqlitejdbc-v038